-The purpose of our project is to help orphans and vulnerable children be in forever families (while preventing more orphans due to poverty).
-That’s why we focus on family-based care.
+Help orphans and vulnerable children be in forever families (while preventing more orphans due to poverty).

 As many as 80% of vulnerable children in orphanages globally have living parents (and relatives) unable to care for them due to lack of financial resources and social support.